estebanstifli/aichat-connect/readme.txt

 == Installation ==
 1. Upload the plugin folder `aichat-whatsapp` to `/wp-content/plugins/` or install via ZIP upload.
 2. Activate plugin through the WordPress "Plugins" menu.
-3. Go to: AI Chat Connect → Settings.
+3. Go to: AI Chat Connect → Mappings.
 4. Copy the Webhook URL shown and configure it in your Meta App (WhatsApp Cloud API) with the same Verify Token you set in the plugin.
 5. In "Mappings" add at least one Phone ID → Bot mapping (or rely on global bot fallback if set in AI Chat core).
 6. (Optional) Tune provider behavior under "Providers".
 7. Send a WhatsApp message to your connected number to test.
 Check Logs.

 == Frequently Asked Questions ==
-= Do I need the AI Chat core plugin? =
+= Do I need the Axiachat AI core plugin? =
 It is recommended.
-If absent, mappings using provider "AI Chat" will fail, but AI Engine provider mappings can still function.
+If absent, mappings using provider "Axiachat AI" will fail, but AI Engine provider mappings can still function.

 = How do I find my Business Phone Number ID? =
 In Meta Developers → WhatsApp → API Setup you will see the phone_number_id.
 Use that exact numeric ID in the mapping.